minerport/SAPMasternodeSetup/README.md

 Where:
 __masternodealias__ - your human readable masternode name (alias) which you use to identify the masternode.
 It can be any unique name as long as you can recognize it.
 It exists only in your wallet and has no impact on the masternode functionality.

 __publicipaddress:7575__ - this must be your masternode public IP address, which is usually the IP address of your VPS, accessible from the Internet.
 The new script (v1.1) will detect your IP address automatically.
-The __:7575__ suffix is the predefined and fixed TCP port which is being used in Reden network for node-to-node and wallet-to-node communications.
+The __:7575__ suffix is the predefined and fixed TCP port which is being used in Methuslah network for node-to-node and wallet-to-node communications.
 This port needs to be opened on your VPS server firewall so that others can talk to your masternode.
 The setup script takes care of it.
 NOTE: some VPS service providers may have additional firewall on their network which you may need to configure to open TCP port  7575.
 Vultr does not require this.

 __masternodeprivatekey__ - this is your masternode private key which script will generate automatically.
 Each masternode will use its own unique private key to maintain secure communication with your Hot Wallet.
 You will have to generate a new key for each masternode you are setting up.
 Only your masternode and your hot wallet will be in possession of this private key.
-In case if you will need to change this key later for some reason, you will have to update it in your __masternode.conf__ in Hot Wallet as well as in the reden.conf in data directory on the masternode VPS.
+In case if you will need to change this key later for some reason, you will have to update it in your __masternode.conf__ in Hot Wallet as well as in the methuslah.conf in data directory on the masternode VPS.

 __output-tx-ID__ - this is your collateral payment Transaction ID which is unique for each masternode.
 It can be easily located in the transaction details (Transactions tab) or in the list of your **masternode outputs**.
-This TxID also acts as unique masternode ID on the Reden network.
+This TxID also acts as unique masternode ID on the Methuslah network.

 __output-tx-index__ - this is a single-digit value (0 or 1) which is shown in the **masternode outputs**